landcaster/swc-tutorial/_episodes/02-editing_files.md

 > I find it easier to copy conent or duplicate files when possible.
 Why reinvent the wheel if someone has
 > alread done it for me.
 Instead of a new file, copy/duplicate 01-introduction.md and rename it.
 Then
 > change the text and remove tags that are needed.
+> Github doesn't not seem to have a duplicate file function, but you can copy the raw contents of a file and paste it into a new file created using the github menu.
 {: .callout}